Kristahpher/Nix-Chat/README.md

 Or

 Compile the source code with py to exe or anyother option

-NOTE: You will need to change the IP of the 'HOST' at the bottom of the code to the server IP you have
+*NOTE: You will need to change the IP of the 'HOST' at the bottom of the code to the server IP you have

 # Nix-Chat Version 1.10 is now released!
 Nix-Chat Version 1.10 is out with lots of optimization to the code, removing almost half the codebase.
-Nix-Chat now uses a modified Fletcher32 checksum algorithm to take the keywords given, and generate a very long prime number.
+Nix Chat now uses a modified Fletcher32 checksum algorithm to take the keywords given, and generates very long prime number.
 Both of the keywords are passed through the Fletcher32 algorithm to generate the prime numbers needed for the Affine Cipher algorithm.
 Using this method, it will now generates prime numbers 25 to 50 times the size of the previous methods used and it takes virtually the same time to generate.
-This in returns makes Nix-Chat that much more secure to use!!!
+This in returns makes Nix Chat that much more secure to use!!!
 You can see the image folder to see the comparsion.

 IMPORTANT- The server code used in Nix Chat is a clone/remake of sachans's Chat App on Github.
 I changed around all of the UI, some of the server connection setting, and added the option for encrypted chatting for users.
 If you want the original source code for the server, visit sachan's github page